MNL-Bandit in non-stationary environments: Algorithm

 \section{Algorithm}

-In this section, we present our algorithm for the MNL-Bandit problem in non-stationary environments.
-Our algorithm combines an epoch-based algorithm for MNL-bandit with good performance in near-stationary environments with the algorithm MASTER of \cite{wei2021non}.
-In the remainder of this section, we formally define what is a ``good performance in a near-stationary environment", then we present our online algorithm and the regret bound it achieves, finally, we discuss the keys ideas and techniques we use in the analysis.
+In this section, we present our algorithm for the MNL-Bandit problem in non-stationary environments that we refer to as Exploration-Exploitation algorithm for MNL-bandit in Non-Stationary Environments (EEMNSE).
+Our algorithm involves a substantial adaptation of the UCB algorithm of \cite{mnlucb} (which only works in stationary setting) to near-stationary environments.
+We begin by a formal definition of ``a near-stationary environment".
+We then present our algorithm and the dynamic regret upper-bound it achieves.
+Finally, we discuss the keys ideas and techniques of the analysis.